 Describing Your Project : Citation Metadata

 In addition to a data dictionary to describe the information in a dataset, research data should be accompanied by citation metadata, aka project metadata, a data record, a metadata record, or a dataset record.
 The information supplied in the project description should be sufficient to enable you and others to find and properly cite your data, and can include important details about your research.

-- Title - a meaningful and descriptive title, prefaced with Dataset:1
+- Title: a meaningful and descriptive title, prefaced with the word Dataset:1

-- Persistent Identifier - a DOI is preferred, but a URN, Handle, EzID or ARK are acceptable.
+- Persistent or globally unique identifier: a DOI is the preferred unique identifier, but a URN, Handle, EzID or ARK are acceptable.
 If no persistent identifier is available, a URL/URN for the data is mandatory.
 If you are publishing your data in Smithsonian's Figshare for Institutions a DOI is automatically assigned and can be reserved prior to publication.

 Include when possible:

-- Description - Abstract for the dataset (not the paper!) that covers who, what, where, when, why in narrative format.
+- Description: Abstract for the dataset (not the paper!) that covers who, what, where, when, why in narrative format.
 This is akin to an abstract for the 'Methods' section of a paper.

-- Preferred citation format - MLA, APA, etc.
+- Preferred citation format: e.g. MLA, APA, etc.

-- Any rights, restrictions, and/or licenses that should be applied to the data
+- Rights, restrictions, and/or licenses: any that should be applied to the data.

 1: When your data citation is entered into Smithsonian Research Online (SRO), this prefix helps to distinguish it from any related publications, and enables the Institution to report on our compliance with our Public Access Plan.

 Don't see your dataset linked in SRO?
-Contribute the citation for your data here!
+Contribute the citation for your data!
+(SI staff)